Harshal260204/SyncSpace-Live-Room/README.md

 ## 🌟 Overview

 SyncSpace Live Room is a **fully free, open-source, accessible, collaborative real-time web application** built with the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.io.
-It provides a comprehensive workspace for real-time collaboration on code, notes, canvas sketching, and chat with complete accessibility support for visually and hearing-impaired users.
+It provides a comprehensive workspace for real-time collaboration on code, notes, canvas sketching, and chat with complete accessibility support for visually and hearing-impaired users, including a revolutionary **Blind Mode** for completely blind users.

 ### ✨ Key Features